MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

 ## Next steps

-* To learn more about configuring a recurrence action, see the [Flow documentation page](../../flow.md)
+* To learn more about configuring a recurrence action, see the [Power Automate documentation page](../../flow.md)
 * Take a look at some [usage examples](../../flow-usage.md) for ideas on configuring your logic app actions